Glideh/jquery-code-scanner/README.md

 This is a jquery plugin implementation of the simple and well working code snippet from [Deadosaurus blog](http://www.deadosaurus.com/detect-a-usb-barcode-scanner-with-javascript/)

+You can [try the plugin](http://cscan.gprod.net) and see if it works with your code reader

 ## Installation

 ```bash